Jackson Garden-Bachop: Senior career

 Garden-Bachop debuted for the Wellington Lions as a teenager during the 2013 ITM Cup making a solitary appearance.
 Over the course of the next 3 seasons, he gradually became a more frequent starter and by the 2016 season he could call himself Wellington's starting number 10.

 Super Rugby

-Unable to land a contract with one of New Zealand's five Super Rugby franchises, Garden-Bachop decided to hop across the Tasman Sea to join Australian side, the Melbourne Rebels.
+Unable to land a contract with one of New Zealand's five Super Rugby franchises, Garden-Bachop joined Australian side, the Melbourne Rebels.
 He signed a 2-year contract prior to the 2017 Super Rugby season.

 Garden-Bachop has signed a two-year contract with the Wellington Hurricanes to begin in 2018.

+Top 14

+In 2023, he landed a contract with the CA Brive in the French Top 14 for two years.